+44 (1244) 220-062

 We Handle the Filing

-After your documents are uploaded, our expert team will meticulously prepare and file your tax return with HMRC, ensuring you receive all eligible deductions and a stress-free experience.
+Our expert Chester accountants prepare and file your tax return with HMRC—ensuring accuracy, all eligible deductions, and a stress-free experience.

 Self-Assessment Information Checklist

-To ensure a smooth and accurate filing, please gather the relevant information from the sections below.
-Not all sections will apply to everyone.
+To ensure your Self-Assessment tax return is accurate and stress-free, gather the relevant information below.
+(Not all sections will apply to everyone.)

 Part 1: Personal & Employment Details

-• Your annual summary of pay and tax deducted from your employer.
+• P60 Form: Year-end summary of pay and tax from your employer.

-• Required if you left a job during the tax year.
-It details your income and tax paid up to your leaving date.
+• P45 Form: If you left a job during the year; shows income and tax paid up to leaving.

 Part 2: Income from Self-Employment / Partnerships